Survival Action and Wrongful Death Suits Differ in Florida

 Remember, wrongful death and survival action encompass two unique parts of the law.
 One should consider hiring counsel knowledgeable in survival action and wrongful deaths.

 Have a potential survival action or wrongful death suit, but wonder what options survivors have?
-Call (888) 444-8508 or fill out the form above to begin.
+Contact us by calling (888) 444-8508.
 We answer phones around the clock.